burodepeper/language-markdown/STATUS.md

 - The Github `task-lists` are implemented as a part of unordered-lists.
 - Setext-headers (underlined-headers) are not supported.
 - Indented-code-blocks have been disabled to prevent false-positives.
-- Github tables require pipes at the start of each line.
+- Github tables require pipes at the start of each line, and cells need a padding of at least one space.

 ### References